The inertial Jacquet-Langlands correspondence: Maximal simple types.

-\paragraph{} The endo-classes of~$F$ can be lifted and restricted through tamely ramified field extensions $E/F$.
-In this context there exists a restriction map
+\paragraph{Lifting endo-classes.} The endo-classes of~$F$ can be lifted and restricted through tamely ramified field extensions $E/F$.
+More precisely, in~\cite{BHliftingI} there is defined a restriction map

 from the set of endo-classes of simple characters of~$E$ to those for~$F$.
 It is surjective, and its fiber over a given endo-class~$\Theta_F$ consists by definition of the set of $E$-lifts of~$\Theta_F$.
-We'll need some details as to how the lifting can be performed in practice, in the unramified case.
+We will need some details as to how the lifting can be performed in practice, in the unramified case.